Steering committee

 Prof. Dr. Jeanne Rubner

-TUM, Vice President Global Communication and Public Engagement, Academic Director of AHA
+TUM, Vice President Global Communication and Public Engagement

 Prof. Dr. Jeanne Rubner

-TUM, Vice President Global Communication and Public Engagement, Academic Director of AHA
+TUM, Vice President Global Communication and Public Engagement

 Jeanne Rubner is Vice President Global Communications and Public Engagement at the Technical University of Munich (TUM).
 The science journalist began her career at the Süddeutsche Zeitung, where she was most recently a senior editor in foreign policy.
 From 2012, she was head of the Knowledge and Education News department at Bayerischer Rundfunk.
 Jeanne Rubner is a physicist and holds a doctorate in artificial intelligence from TUM, where she is also an honorary professor at the School of Social Sciences and Technology.
 She is the author of several books on brain research and politics and has been awarded the Universitas Prize for Science Journalism by the Hanns-Martin-Schleyer Foundation and the Medal for Scientific Journalism by the German Physical Society.